tsunheimat/HomeRDP_Gateway/docs/pdd/ntlm-docker-deployment.md

 ## High-Level Design
 - **Docker Compose topology**
-  - `rdpgw`: gateway service built from the repository image, configured for NTLM authentication only, listening on HTTPS port 8080 (self-signed cert) and forwarding sessions to `10.0.30.14:3389`.
+  - `rdpgw`: single container built from the repository image.
+It exposes HTTPS on port 8080 (self-signed cert) and forwards sessions to `10.0.30.14:3389`.
+When the `RDPGW_SERVER__AUTHENTICATION` list includes `ntlm` or `local`, the entrypoint script automatically launches the bundled `rdpgw-auth` binary inside the same container.
-  - `rdpgw-auth`: authentication helper container using the same repository image (auth binary), loading NTLM users from a mounted YAML file.
-- **Inter-service communication**
+- **Inter-process communication**
-  - A Docker volume (`auth-socket`) shares the Unix domain socket at `/tmp/rdpgw-auth.sock` between both containers.
+  - The gateway and helper now share the Unix socket at `/tmp/rdpgw-auth.sock` inside the same container (path configurable via `RDPGW_SERVER__AUTH_SOCKET`).
 - **Session continuity across proxies**
   - The gateway now persists NTLM handshake context in an HTTP-only cookie (`rdpgw-ntlm-session`) so that multi-step NTLM flows survive when TLS is terminated upstream and requests arrive over different backend connections/ports.
 - **Configuration inputs**